tobil4sk/pcre2-ocaml/README.md

       Better:

       ```ocaml
-      let rex = Pcre.regexp "[ \t]+" in
+      let rex = Pcre2.regexp "[ \t]+" in
       for i = 1 to 1000 do
-        let chunks = Pcre.split ~rex "foo bar" in
+        let chunks = Pcre2.split ~rex "foo bar" in
         (* ... *)
       done
       ```

 The provided functions use optional arguments with intuitive defaults.
-For example, the `Pcre.split`-function will assume whitespace as pattern.
-The `examples`-directory contains a few example applications demonstrating the functionality of PCRE-OCaml.
+For example, the `Pcre2.split`-function will assume whitespace as pattern.
+The `examples`-directory contains a few example applications demonstrating the functionality of PCRE2-OCaml.

 #### Restartable (partial) pattern matching